baden03/print-o-matic/readme.txt

 * top and bottom html will process shortcakes
 * work around to clone IE element values that don’t have ID attributes… ugh
 * added option to close the print window after print dialogue box is closed
+* work around IE syntax errors when NO form elements are present… double ugh

 = 1.7.2 =
 * added IE hack to fill in missing input text values for IE browsers.